bernhardAxonIvy/doc/source/axonivy/migration/migration-notes.rst

 ---------------

-This chapter informs you in detail about incompatibilities that were introduced between different Axon Ivy versions and tells you what needs to be done to get your existing projects working with the newest version.
+This chapter informs you in detail about incompatibilities that were introduced between different |axon-ivy| versions and tells you what needs to be done to get your existing projects working with the newest version.
 Go through the migration notes from version to version.

 .. toctree::